ahstevens/vislab-site/content/tools/point_cloud_editor/index.md

   type: `bool`
   default: `true`
   Controls whether the UI button acts as a toggle (true) or momentary switch (false) to display the user interface.

+## Classifier File Generator {#classifier}

+You can [generate classifier files using this link](classifier_generator.html) for use with the VR Point Cloud Editor annotation feature.

 ## FAQs {#faq}